 Psutil is needed for gathering system usage/performance stats on the worker.
 Ideally psutil is needed only on the workers.

 Congratulations, brender and its dependencies should be correctly installed and ready to run.
-As a final step we should add a couple of hostnames into the /ets/hosts file:
+As a final step we should add a couple of hostnames into the /etc/hosts file:

 It's pretty simple.
-Move into each one of the three folders and run - in three different terminals:
+Move into the brender folder and run - in four different terminals:

 At the moment the content of the brender folder is quite messy due to refactoring.
 The important subfolders are: